Advanced Arabic Award

 - If the applicant is newly enrolled in the UA please submit two letters of recommendation from two separate language instructors.

-- A letter of reverence addressed to the 'Adel Gamal Advanced Arabic Award.'
+- A letter of reference addressed to the 'Adel Gamal Advanced Arabic Award.'
 For undergraduate students, this letter could be from a professor, advisor, or an employment supervisor.
 For graduate students, this letter is typically from the student's masters or doctoral factuly advisor.
 Names and contact information of recommenders will be entered in Scholarship Univers, which will contact them to request letters.

 - Recipients are expected to write a letter of thanks to Dr. Adel Gamal and provide a brief written summary of the endeavors supported by this award by the end of the academic year that the award is granted.
 Descriptions may be used to publicize and promote the award.
 Electronic submissions are preferred.